-The Engineering Department is responsible for reviewing and inspecting all construction done within the City right-of-way.
+The Engineering Department is responsible for reviewing and inspecting all construction that is performed within the City right-of-way.
 The right-of-way is generally identified as the area along a public street that lies between the sidewalk and the street.
-Alleys are also considered a public right-of-way.
-The actual width of a right-of-way varies considerably throughout the community, so it is best to contact the Engineering Department to determine the width of the right-of-way in your neighborhood.
+Alleys are also considered a City right-of-way.
+The actual width of a right-of-way varies considerably throughout the community, so it is best to contact the Engineering Department to determine the right-of-way width on a particular street or alley.

-A water permit is required for the installation or replacement of a water service, or for the purchase of a new water meter.
+A water permit is required for the installation or replacement of a water service, or for the purchase of a new or replacement water meter.